bitovi/hatchify/packages/react-rest/README.md

     - [Creating a todo with a user](#creating-a-todo-with-a-user)
 - [Alternatives to hooks](#alternatives-to-hooks)

-Unlike code generation tools which allow you to write your schema and then generate your code, once you start making customizations you can't re-run the generator without losing your customization HatchifyJS enables you to make changes to your database schema and customize app behavior **independently**.
-This is because HatchifyJS is **not** code generation—it's a system of modular and hierarchical libraries that can be consumed piecemeal to use as much or as little of HatchifyJS abilities as you require.

 <a id="what-is-react-rest?"></a>

 ## What is react-rest?

-react-rest is a model-driven library for interacting with your backend.
-By defining the schemas (aka models) of your backend resources, react-rest will provide you with a set of hooks and functions that you can use across your React app.
+React-rest is a model-driven library for interacting with your backend.
+By defining the schemas (AKA models) of your backend resources, react-rest will provide you with a set of hooks and functions that you can use across your React app.

 <a id="typescript"></a>

 ### TypeScript

+React-rest provides TypeScript support.
+Here's an example of how two schemas (`Todo` and `User`) provide auto-completion for an instantiated react-rest app (`hatchedReactRest`):

 ![react-rest TypeScript](doc/attachments/ts.gif)